 The only down-side of bone-in is that they take longer to cook through.
 I give them a quick trip to the oven while the sauce is cooking to deal with that part.
 If you prefer to use boneless thighs, that may not be necessary.
 Chicken breasts (bone-in or boneless) are thick, so they should probably go in the oven for a bit.
 If you cut them up, again, the oven may not be necessary and you could just simmer them in your sauce to finish cooking.

 I used Empire apples for my dish, with the skin on.
 I love the bit of colour and I think leaving the skin on helps the apples to stay together and not become apple sauce in your dish.
 You can use apple cider or plain old apple juice for the dish.
 I also used applewood smoked bacon here, in keeping with the apple theme, but any bacon or pancetta will work.
 Just remember that the bacon will add a bit of salt to the dish, so keep that in mind when salting.
 That said, I think some added salt is probably necessary to balance the sweetness of the apples and apple juice.
 Freshly ground pepper is nice as well.

-I served this over mashed potatoes, but rice or even pasta would also be nice.
+I served this with mashed potatoes, but rice or pasta would also be nice.

 - 6 chicken thighs, bone-in/skin on

 - 2 slices bacon, diced (applewood smoked is nice!)